-In the months following McCarthy’s commencement speech, DuPré, along with faculty advisor Professor Fran Cook, Myroslava (Mishka) Makuch, a learning designer, and Sejal Vashi, Manager of Digital Learning at the Harvard Chan School, took it upon themselves to apply for the Harvard Initiative for Learning & Teaching (HILT) Spark Grant.
+In the months following McCarthy’s commencement speech, DuPré, along with faculty advisor Earl Francis Cook, Myroslava (Mishka) Makuch, a learning designer, and Sejal Vashi, Manager of Digital Learning at the Harvard Chan School, took it upon themselves to apply for the Harvard Initiative for Learning & Teaching (HILT) Spark Grant.
 The HILT Spark grant provides an opportunity “for faculty and staff to help ‘spark’ promising teaching and learning projects from idea to reality and position innovations for future success.”
 Their proposal, titled ‘Development of Student-run Podcasts as an Innovative Learning and Communication Tool’ was one of five projects that were awarded a grant in 2018.

 The following is taken from an email exchange with DuPré, now Assistant Professor at the University of Louisville School of Public Health and Information Sciences, (with additional feedback from team members) about the project:

 Could you elaborate about what initially brought the team together to submit the proposal?
 What roles did individual team members play?